 With nearly 300 days of wind and sun each year, it’s not surprising that Tarifa has become Europe’s kitesurfing capital.
 With big winds forming in the natural funnel of the Straits of Gibraltar, conditions are consistently good.

-The beaches at Conil, El Plamar and Canos de Meca are top spots but they can get busy during high season (July and August) so avoid coming then if you can help it.
+The beaches at Conil, El Palmar and Canos de Meca are top spots but they can get busy during high season (July and August) so avoid coming then if you can help it.
 On the Playa dos Mares beach there’s a separate section for schools, so be careful here.

 The Western Poniente wind arrives side-onshore and can bring small to medium sized waves depending on the time of year – ideal for beginners and advanced riders.
 A natural place to start any best kite spots in Europe list – check out our kite school recommendations in Tarifa.

 OK so the Canary Islands are off the coast of Africa, but they’re included in this list as they’re part of Spain.
-Plus they are easy to reach, offer cheap holidays, have great climate and lots of wind offering some of the best kite spots in Europe.
+Plus they are easy to reach, offer cheap holidays, have great climate and lots of wind providing some of the best kite spots in Europe.

 El Medano is just a few minutes drive from the main airport in Tenerife.
 The bay is suitable for most levels of rider, but for beginners low tide is more suitable.
 At times there can be a decent shore break here, and often there are small waves and plenty of chop to play in.